Mets–Phillies rivalry: 1986

-The Mets won the National League East by 21 1/2 games in 1986, but the Phillies were the only team to post a winning record against them, including winning 7 of 9 at Veterans Stadium.
+The Mets won the NL East by 21 1/2 games in 1986, but the Phillies were the only team to post a winning record against them, including winning 7 of 9 at Veterans Stadium.
 On September 12, up by 22 games, the Mets came to Philadelphia for a three-game weekend series needing one win to clinch the division.
 The Mets brought champagne to Philadelphia.
 Before the series, Mets manager Davey Johnson told the Associated Press, "It will be nice to clinch in Philadelphia.
 It gives us a chance to beat the only team in our way...I have a nice warm feeling about this."
 He told The Philadelphia Inquirer: "For the fans...it would be nicer to clinch at home.
 But for the safety...and the livelihood of the players...it's better to do it on the road."

 In the series opener, Mike Schmidt hit a three-run homer, Phillies rookie Bruce Ruffin out pitched the Mets' Dwight Gooden, and the Phillies won, 6–3.
 The Phillies won the second game of the series, 6–5; visiting Mets fans became unruly and damaged seats in the upper deck.
 One Mets fan was arrested after hitting two Philadelphia police officers.
 The Phillies completed the sweep by beating the Mets, 6–0, behind a shutout from Kevin Gross, who also drove in two runs with a fourth-inning triple.
 The Mets would clinch the division at Shea Stadium on September 17.
-After the season, the Phils' Schmidt won the National League MVP Award, ahead of the Mets' Gary Carter and Keith Hernandez who finished third and fourth.
+After the season, the Phils' Schmidt won the NL MVP Award, ahead of the Mets' Gary Carter and Keith Hernandez who finished third and fourth.